-3.6 Expectations for Clinical Performance and Conduct
+3.8 Expectations for Clinical Performance and Conduct

-- 1. At all times, students' conduct must follow all clinical agency policies and requirements, as well as those specified by the University, College, Program, and Course. - 2.
+- 1. At all times, students' conduct must follow all clinical agency policies and requirements, as well as those specified by the University, College, Program, and course. - 2.
 Students are expected to follow the Professional Attire of Nursing Students guidelines during all clinical duties. - 3.
 No personal use of electronic communication devices or social media is permitted within clinical settings.
-Students must set smartphone and tablet devices to "airplane mode" or "silent," so that the device receives no signal while at the clinical site.
+Students must set smartphone and tablet devices to "airplane mode," or silent, so that the device receives no signal while at the clinical site.
 If an instructor asks a student to access information appropriate to clinical responsibilities on their device, the student should do so outside of public view, in order to avoid misunderstandings among patients, visitors, and agency staff. - 4.
 Student engagement in online, social, or other media and photography of any kind are prohibited within the clinical setting. - 5.
-Any unexcused clinical lateness and absences are a great concern to ability of students to meet course objectives and pass the clinical requirements.
-Students should thrive to notify clinical faculty prior to any lateness or clinical absence caused by unavoidable or emergency circumstances.
-Habitual lateness or unexcused clinical absences (i.e., three or more) may result in failure of the clinical and therefore the course.
-Nursing students seeking an excused absence from clinical attendance should follow the process outlined by the Dean of Student's Office - 6.
-Nursing students who fail to meet clinical criteria as measured by the Clinical Evaluation Tool and/or course syllabus will fail the clinical component and thus fail the entire course. - 7.
-Any nursing student at risk of clinical failure will receive a written notice of Clinical Warning.
-A Clinical Warning should be taken seriously and a plan for improvement will be included to maximize the chances for student success.
-A total of three Clinical Warnings in the same clinical course will lead to clinical failure and consequently course failure. - 8.
+Any clinical lateness and absences are a great concern to ability of students to meet course objectives and pass the course and clinical requirements.
+Students must notify clinical faculty prior to any lateness or clinical absence caused by unavoidable or emergency circumstances.
+Habitual lateness (three or more), or clinical absences will result in failure of the clinical and therefore the course.
+Nursing students who have been ill longer than three (3) consecutive days must obtain a letter from their primary care provider or University Health Services indicating when they can resume a full schedule. - 6.
+Nursing students who fail to meet clinical criteria as measured by the Clinical Evaluation Tool and/or course syllabus will fail the clinical component and thus fail the entire course.

+- 7. Any nursing student at risk of clinical failure will receive a written notice of Clinical Warning.
+A Clinical Warning should be taken seriously, and a plan for improvement will be included to maximize the students success.
+A total of three clinical warnings in the same clinical course will lead to clinical failure and consequently course failure. - 8.
 If a nursing student's clinical practice is determined unsafe, unprepared, or inappropriate at any time during the semester by nursing faculty or clinical agency staff, the student will be removed from a clinical placement.
 Removal from clinical placement under these circumstances will result in a notice of Academic Warning and possible clinical failure.
 Unsafe, unprepared, or inappropriate practice may result in additional consequences, up to and including dismissal from the College.